Scheduling your holiday plans for the summer? You might want to consider this tranquil eco bed and breakfast, an idyllic retreat in northern Italy.

 There is a ‘no waste’ rule.
 By making the most of the life cycle of the products, we have given second hand objects and production waste a new function and a high-level aesthetic.
 Unmatched drawers have taken on new life by becoming book shelves, the door of an old wardrobe today is now a bathroom mirror and part of a discarded blackboard serves as the front panel of the stove hood.

-A bespoke four poster bed is made from locally sourced found dry wood, whilst linen bedding in shades of blue grey add to the sense of calm.
+A bespoke four poster bed is made from locally sourced and dried found wood, whilst linen bedding in shades of blue grey add to the sense of calm.

 There are three bedrooms available for guests to stay in, named Hoopoe, Capriolo and Squirrel.
 Prices are approx €75-100 a night for two people with breakfast included.
 Flooring in the bedroom pictured above is bleached oak.